Is it worth getting an eSIM for Pakistan?

 With the NOMADWISE10 discount code, you'll get an additional 10% off any plan.

-Both providers are safe, traveler-friendly, and easy to use.
-Nomad is the stronger choice if you need Jazz network coverage (especially for northern Pakistan travel), want a 50GB plan for heavy usage, or want the free trial.
-Saily is the better pick if you want the cheapest pricing, value privacy features, or are staying in major cities where network differences matter less.
+Both providers are safe, traveller-friendly, and easy to use.
+Holafly is the better choice if you want unlimited data, 24/7 multilingual support, and a no-stress plan that just works for the duration of your trip.
+Saily is the better pick if you want the cheapest pricing, built-in privacy features, or are staying in major cities.
 For more options, see our Pakistan eSIM directory to compare additional providers.

 eSIM coverage across Pakistan's main destinations

 Pakistan's connectivity varies significantly between its modern cities and the remote northern highlands.
-Jazz (Nomad) has the widest reach, but all networks perform well in the major cities.
+Both Holafly and Saily perform well in the major cities.
+Coverage in northern Pakistan can vary by provider — worth checking each provider's coverage page if your trip focuses on remote regions.

 Islamabad

 Pakistan's capital has excellent 4G coverage on all major networks.
-Both Nomad and Saily work reliably across the main sectors, the Margalla Hills foothills area, Blue Area, and F-sectors.
-For business travelers and remote workers, Islamabad offers some of the fastest and most stable connectivity in Pakistan.
+Both Holafly and Saily work reliably across the main sectors, the Margalla Hills foothills area, Blue Area, and F-sectors.
+For business travellers and remote workers, Islamabad offers some of the fastest and most stable connectivity in Pakistan.

 Lahore